A property in API Test Base is a named String.

 test.step.repeat.run.index

-Index of repeat run when a test step is defined as a repeated test step and it is run in a test case.
+Index of repeat run when a test step with a repeat run pattern is run in a test case.
 Starting from 1.

 Data Table